knxd/knxd/doc/inifile.rst

 On the command line, driver options used to be added after the driver name, separated by colons.
 The order of options reflects this.
-For example, the driver "tpuarts" accepted "device" and "baudrate" options; the command line
+For example, the driver "tpuart" accepted "device" and "baudrate" options; the command line

   -b tpuarts:/dev/ttyACM0:19200

 would be translated to a section

   [X.tpuarts]
+  driver=tpuart
   device=/dev/ttyACM0
   baudrate=19200